pyroswap/eslint-config-pyro/README.md

-# eslint-config-pancake
+# eslint-config-pyro

 **This repository is not used anymore.
-See the [Pancake toolkit](https://github.com/pancakeswap/pancake-toolkit) instead**
+See the [Pyro toolkit](https://github.com/pyroswap/pyro-toolkit) instead**

-Pancake Eslint config with:
+Pyro Eslint config with:

 - Airbnb config
 - Typescript